wistia/wistia-open-docs/_posts/captions.md

 layout: post
 category: Embedding
 description:
-  Closed captioning makes content easier for viewers to digest, and has awesome SEO benefits.
+  Closed captioning makes content that’s easier for viewers to digest and read (even in different languages), and has awesome SEO benefits.
 post_intro:
-  <p>Captions make it easy for viewers to digest the content of
+  <p>Captions make it easy for viewers to digest the content of your
-  your video.
-We've found them especially useful for longer form and educational content, but for accessibility purposes they are critical as well.</p>
+   videos.
+They’re awesome for longer form and educational content in any language, but they’re great of accessibility purposes too.</p>
 ---

-Whether you're just trying to make sure people can get the message of your video, even without the sound, or if you're just looking for a little more love in the video SEO department, **Wistia Captions** can help!
+Whether you're trying to make sure people can get the message of your video (even without the sound), looking to expand your viewer base with multilingual captions, or just looking for a little more love in the video SEO department, **Wistia Captions** can help!

 Let's jump in to creating and using your captions!